DCRBaselineProtection

 Parameters

-: Do not subsample the synthetic data.
-Use all of the synthetic data to compute the final score.<int>
+: Do not subsample the data.
+Use all of the real and synthetic data to compute the final score.

-: Subsample the synthetic data to the given number of rows.
+: Subsample the real and synthetic data to the given number of rows.
 The subsample will estimate the overall score while improving the computation speed.

 num_iterations

 : Only perform 1 iteration.
-Use this when you are computing the metric on the entire synthetic dataset, without any subsampling<int>
+Use this when you are computing the metric on the entire synthetic dataset, without any subsampling

 : Perform the given number of iterations.
 The final score will be the average of the iterations.
 Use this when you are computing the metric on subsamples of the synthetic data.